muralco/mural-schema/README.md

 // a constant value 1
 1

-// a constant string 'good'
+// a constant string 'good' (all examples below are interchangeable) '"good"'
+"'good'"
+'`good`'
 '#good'

 // a value that must be either 'red' or 'green' (enumeration type)